menaaziz27/100-days-of-code/log.md

 and didn't finish the project yet.

 **Thoughts:** It was a tough day but I'm happy with my results till now :grin:.

+### Day 3: April 4, 2021

+**Today's Progress**: I've finished 1 chapter of my javascript and JQuery book, learned the difference between em and rem in CSS and worked for a while on a task for my graduation project.

+Also made so refresher of my React knowledge.

+**Thoughts:** I was stuck on the task of my graduation project but im happy with what we done today.